 Marriage and family therapist careers come up against addictions, depression, anxiety, and many similar mental health issues, but they stay in the lane of handling couples and family matters.
 In their own way, they can become as adept as psychologists in that specialized field of practice.

 In both cases, psychologists and therapists go home at night with the satisfaction of having helped patients wake up to a better tomorrow.

 Do psychologists make more than therapists?

-Psychologists make a lot more than therapists.
-According to the Bureau of Labor Statistics, in 2020 the median salary for therapists was $49,610.
-Psychologists, on the other hand, averaged more than $80,000 per year.
-And clinical psychologists average more than double what a therapist makes, bringing in a median of $101,790 per year.<!- mfunc search_btn -> <!- /mfunc search_btn ->
+Psychologists often make a lot more than therapists.
+According to the Bureau of Labor Statistics, in 2022 the median salary for therapists was $60,800.
+Psychologists, on the other hand, have a median income of $81,040.
+For clinical psychologists, the median is even higher at $90,130.

 Should I see a therapist or psychologist or psychiatrist?

 This is a question that has to be answered by a mental health professional.
 The good news is that you can go to any one of the three, and if you pick the wrong kind, they will be happy to refer you to the appropriate person.
 Therapists usually work with interpersonal issues, while psychologists can handle any type of mental health problem, and psychiatrists deal with problems that are addressed through appropriate medical and pharmaceutical treatments.